-Russia Sends Missiles near Pacific Islands Claimed by Japan
+Russia Sends Missiles Near Pacific Islands Claimed by Japan

-MOSCOW (AP) — The Russian military has deployed coastal defense missile systems near Pacific Islands also claimed by Japan, a move intended to underline Moscow's firm stance in the dispute.
+The Russian military has deployed coastal defense missile systems near Pacific islands also claimed by Japan, a move intended to underline Moscow's firm stance in the dispute.

 The Bastion systems were moved to Matua, a deserted volcanic island in the middle of the Kuril Islands chain.
 Japan claims four southernmost islands.